 Your delegate badge comes with perks!
-When you’re out exploring the city, shopping and dining, remember to bring it with you to enjoy exclusive discounts and offers.
 You’ll save on admission to some of our top attractions, enjoy special offers at some of our favourite restaurants, as well as savings at spas, boutiques and on tours.
 See a list of offers here.

-- For the musically-inclined, Vancouver Symphony Orchestra’s season kicks off in late September, with highlights including Lang Lang with the VSO (Sep 25), and the popular VSO at the Movies series.
-Vancouver Opera’s 2017/2018 seasons launches in mid November with a production of Turandot, Puccini’s final masterpiece.
+- Vancouver Symphony Orchestra’s season kicks off in late September, with the season opener: Mahler’s Titan Plus Pieczonka Sings Schubert (Sep 20), and the popular VSO at the Movies series.
+Vancouver Opera’s 2019/2020 seasons launches in mid October with a production of Giuseppe Verdi’’s La Traviata.

-- Vancouver’s fall festival schedule offers lots of arts-focused options, including the acclaimed Vancouver International Film Festival (Sep 28 – Oct 13) and the Eastside Culture Crawl (Nov 16 – 19)—an opportunity to explore the studios of the city’s independent artists and craftspeople.
+- Vancouver’s fall festival schedule offers lots of arts-focused options, including the acclaimed Vancouver International Film Festival (Sep 26 – Oct 11, 2019) and the Eastside Culture Crawl (Nov 14 – 17, 2019)—an opportunity to explore the studios of the city’s independent artists and craftspeople.

 - Fall signals the beginning of hockey season for the NHL’s Vancouver Canucks, playing at downtown’s Rogers Arena.
 But you can also still catch a late season Vancouver Whitecaps soccer match, or BC Lions Canadian football game – their seasons wrap in October and November respectively.

-- Even with a couple of hours of free time during your stay, you’ll have plenty of time to get an authentic Vancouver experience.
-The city’s seawall starts at the Vancouver Convention Centre and travels 10 kilometres (6.2 miles) around Stanley Park and then further around the waterfront.
+- The city’s seawall starts at the Vancouver Convention Centre and travels 10 kilometres (6.2 miles) around Stanley Park and then further around the waterfront.
 On a sunny fall day, a stroll or bike-ride along the route makes for a great way to spend a few hours.
 Or grab an Aquabus mini-ferry over False Creek to Granville Island.
 The spot is famous for its public market, but you’ll also find plenty of tempting cafes, artisan studios and other souvenir-worthy diversions.

-- Most of Vancouver’s attractions are open year round, but fall can be an especially lovely time to visit them.
-Rise high above the city at Vancouver Lookout to get your bearings as well as a great view of leaves turning colour.
+- Fall can be an especially lovely time to visit Vancouver’s attractions.
+Rise high above the city at the Vancouver Lookout to get your bearings.
 Dr. Sun Yat-Sen Classical Chinese Garden is also a great rainy-day option (yes, a garden in the rain!) as it’s designed to be enjoyed throughout all 12 months.
 Capilano Suspension Bridge will give you a glimpse into our temperate rainforest – while there, thrill seekers should check out the attraction’s Cliffwalk feature!

 - Organized sightseeing tours can be a great way to take in as much as possible in a limited amount of time.
-Hop-on, hop-off buses such as the Vancouver Trolley Company have stops at most of Vancouver’s top attractions, and you get some entertaining commentary on your way.
-Day-long or half-day trips during the fall include Landsea Tours’ City Highlights excursion, through to Westcoast Sightseeing’s tour of the North Shore’s Capilano Suspension Bridge and Grouse Mountain.
+Westcoast Sightseeing’s hop-on, hop-off buses have stops at most of Vancouver’s top attractions.
+Check out Landsea Tours for for day-long or half-day trips.
 Or incorporate a bit of exercise into your sightseeing with a Cycle City bike tour or Rockwood Adventures’ interpretive rainforest walk.

-- The city’s galleries range from the acclaimed Vancouver Art Gallery right on Robson, through to smaller, independent spaces such as Coastal Peoples Fine Arts Gallery and Uno Langmann, where you can pick up museum-quality pieces to take home.
+- Be sure to visit the acclaimed Vancouver Art Gallery right on Robson where you will be able to see Vikky Alexander: Extreme Beauty (Jul 6 – Oct 27, 2019).
 Head to North Vancouver for the stunning new Polygon Gallery, with its collection of photography and media art.
 Delve into the region’s First Nations culture with a visit to the Bill Reid Gallery of Northwest Coast Art or the Museum of Anthropology at UBC.

 - Vancouver makes a great starting point for exploring British Columbia.
 So you might want to extend your stay by a couple of days to see more of our province.
 The world-class ski resort of Whistler is just two hours from downtown Vancouver.
 The mountain usually opens in November for skiing, but day trips to take in the amazing mountain scenery and lively village are always recommended.
 The province’s capital city, Victoria makes a charming day trip, especially if accessed via a scenic 35-minute float plane ride.
 And fall in the Okanagan Valley, B.C.’s wine country, is a beautiful (and delicious) way to experience the harvest season.